-Q43(b).
+Public Works Org Chart - October 2022.pdf Q43(b).
 Please provide any supporting documents under Adaptation Priority Action #1.
-Max upload of five (5) files only.:
+Max upload of five (5) files only.: (Did not answer) Q43(c).

-Q43(c).
 Please provide any supporting documents under Adaptation Priority Action #1.
-Max upload of five (5) files only.:
+Max upload of five (5) files only.: (Did not answer) Q43(d).

-Q43(d).
 Please provide any supporting documents under Adaptation Priority Action #1.
-Max upload of five (5) files only.:
+Max upload of five (5) files only.: (Did not answer) Q43(e).

-Q43(e).
 Please provide any supporting documents under Adaptation Priority Action #1.
-Max upload of five (5) files only.:
+Max upload of five (5) files only.: (Did not answer) Q44.

-Q44.
 Please indicate as to why you've been unable to make progress in Adaptation Action #1?
 Select all that apply.

-Q46.
+Skipped due to logic Q45.
+What resources could assist you in advancing this action?
+Skipped due to logic Q46.
 Describe the progress your local/tribal government has made related to Adaptation Action #2.
 Please select all that apply.Conduct vulnerability analysis of hazards related to climate change including, but not limited to, sea level rise, tidal flooding, saltwater intrusion, extreme weather, heat.
 The analysis should assess exposure and sensitivity of various assets including, but not limited to critical infrastructure, communities/populations, historic/cultural assets, transportation, natural resources, and economic assets.
 Assessment should seek to identify what factors contribute to elevated exposure and sensitivity, and what physical, social, institutional, human, and financial capacities exist to adapt, and where there are gaps.